tubutubucorn/Ethereum-Private-Network/Article.md

 ENTRYPOINT bash
 ```

-In order to create *private* network we need a [genesis file](https://github.com/ethereum/go-ethereum/wiki/Private-network#creating-the-genesis-block) whom must be on both nodes(look in the `eth_common/`).
+In order to create *private* network we need the [genesis file](https://github.com/ethereum/go-ethereum/wiki/Private-network#creating-the-genesis-block) which must be on both nodes(look in the `eth_common/`).

 To allow nodes to _talk_ to each other, we must create the network between containers, with the `docker network` it’s pretty easy: